Koredotcom/docs/docs/xo/generative-ai-tools/models-library.md

 !!! note

     Generative AI features are available for English and non-English NLU and VA languages on the Kore.ai XO Platform.
-However, custom LLM-specific features are currently limited to English.

 ### Configure Custom LLM Integration